function-store/TD_ParHoverMIDI_VSN1/README.md

 3. Download the latest release from the `modules/release/` directory
 4. Drag `ParHoverMIDI_VSN1.tox` into your TouchDesigner project
 5. Have Grid Editor open at all times when using Intech hardware (see next section)

-### Intech Studio Grid Editor

-**Install the Grid Package:**
-1. Clone the repository
-2. Run `npm i` in the root folder
-3. Run `npm run build` to build the necessary files
-4. In the Editor at the Package Manager panel, either Approve the package at the top of the list if possible or use the `+ Add external package` button to add the **root** path of the package (for example, `C:\Users\...\package-websocket`)

-**Import the VSN1 Configuration:**
-5. On your VSN1 device, import `TouchDesigner Par Hover Control` from the Grid Editor Link `grid-editor://?config-link=xRPvAgRRc1AobWO2HtYM` (paste it into your browser) or look for it in the **Grid Cloud**
-6. Keep Grid Editor open at all times when using VSN1 (exclusive access to port `9642` required)

 ## Quick Start